kundanCloud/presentation-23/README.md

 # presentation-23
-My project for the client side technology subject
+My project for the client side technology Block Study